PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

 Several activities can be reclassified for more accurate analysis.
 This is a manual step, so information is provided below to assist.

-Here is a list of activities presented to observers.
+Here is a list of activities presented to observers in 2023 and 2024.
 They may also enter “other” and type a custom entry.

 Baseball/softball, Basketball, Bike Riding, Catch (any sport), Climbing, Dance/Aerobics (dance/step aerobics), Fitness stations, Football,